mahoney1/_older_fab-samples-work/commpaper-README.md

 While a more detailed 'explainer' (of the scenario, code walkthrough, logical/physical representation of ledger data) can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), the aim of this sample is to:

 * see a Commercial Paper use case in action
-* explore the key 'takeaways'
+* explore the key 'takeaways'  ie. understanding the difference between asset _state_ changes ('transition', 'lifecycle'), and transaction _inputs_ ('inputs' produce 'outcomes' ; only some of which affect _'state'_)
 * try out some queries

 But first, it might useful to explain Commercial Paper, a form of financial bond issued to obtain capital, and operates in global financial markets.
 A Commercial Paper instance is, in effect, represented as an asset with a time-based lifecycle in the blockchain.